Sunday’s NFL Transactions | Federal News Network

 MINNESOTA VIKINGS — Signed RB Khari Blasingame, QB Jake Browning, OT Aviante Collins, DE Stacy Keely, DB Nate Meadors, WR Dillon Mitchell, LB Cameron Smith and LB Devante Downs to the practice squad.

-NEW YORK GIANTS — Claimed WR Cody Core off waivers from Cincinnati and OT Eric Smith of waivers from the New York Jets.
+NEW YORK GIANTS — Claimed WR Cody Core off waivers from Cincinnati and OT Eric Smith and TE Eric Tomlinson off waivers from the New York Jets.
 Waived WR Alonzo Russell and OT Brian Mihalik.
+Placed CB Sam Beal on IR.
+Signed DT Chris Slayton, OL Evan Brown, RB Jon Hilliman, WR Reggie White Jr., TE C.J.
+Conrad, DL Freedom Akinmoladun, LB Jake Carlock and LB Josiah Tauaefa to the practice squad.

 SAN FRANCISCO 49ERS — Signed LB Demetrius Flannigan-Fowles, DL Kevin Givens, S Marcell Harris, TE Daniel Helm, WR Malik Henry, LB Elijah Lee, G Ross Reynolds, DL Jeremiah Valoaga and RB Jeff Wilson Jr. to the practic squad.